 An Inside Look: Example Of Depression

-Let me paint a picture of our topical Saturday night as a couple.
+Let me paint a picture of our typical Saturday night as a couple.
 The smallest hiccup in our day might occur: like something breaking, our toddler throwing a fit, unexpected change of plans or even driving in traffic.
 Even though these seem like something so small to me, it’s a big deal to my Husband.
 It’s enough to throw him into a downward spiral of depression.

 Those little moments escalate into something much bigger.
 He shuts me out, becomes unsocial and starts to stress about the upcoming negativity he has to face – like Monday and the weekend being over.
 It doesn’t matter if I’m across the couch sexually aroused, because he can’t turn off the negativity.
 It’s like I temporarily stop existing as his wife.
 Before you know it, he’s asleep by 8pm.